J-CF-Leung/Study_Vault/Physics/Astrophysical Fluid Dynamics.md

 - Hence, _positive temperature gradients are stable_
 	- Even for _negative_ temperature gradients, _small_ temperature gradient is still stable

-- Boussinesq approximation?

 - If the atmosphere is _convectively stable_, the fluid element undergoes _oscillations_:
 $$\rho^{*} \frac{\partial^{2}\delta z}{\partial t^{2}}=-g(\rho^{*}-\rho)$$
 - There is a _simple harmonic motion_ with _angular frequency_ $N$:
 $$N^{2}=\frac{g}{T} \left[ \frac{dT}{dz}-\left( 1-\frac{1}{\gamma} \right) \frac{T}{p} \frac{dp}{dz} \right]$$
-- This is the _Brunt-Vaisala frequency_
+- This is the _Brunt-Vaisala frequency_, for _internal gravity waves_
 ## Jeans instability
 - The instability of a medium against _gravitational collapse_
 - Consider a uniform medium which is initially _static_, with a _barotropic gas_